There’s a popular African proverb that says:

 If I’d heard that phrase 30 years ago, I’d have wanted to be the person moving quickly on his own.

 It’s not that a younger me was selfish, but I was ambitious.
-While I understood the value of teamwork, I would probably have taken that proverb as advocating a dependency on others to get to where I wanted to go.
+While I understood the value of teamwork, I would have interpreted the proverb to mean I have to depend on others to get to where I wanted to go.

-Surely no one would have wanted me to succeed more than I did, so why would I rely on others when I was confident I could take care of myself?
+Surely no one would have wanted me to succeed more than I did.
+Why would I rely on others when I was confident I could take care of myself?

 Today I know that’s not what the proverb is saying.
 It doesn’t mean that we all have to move together at the same pace like a pack of animals.

-I don’t even think it means you have to sacrifice speed when working or learning from others.
+It doesn't even mean you have to sacrifice speed when working or learning from others.

 Throughout my life I’ve encountered many people who have accelerated my personal and professional journeys through the wisdom they’ve shared.

-Sometimes it happens unexpectedly through casual conversation.
-Rob was a supervisor at my first programming job, and one night during dinner after work he showed me the power of Unix command line programs—specifically, how to chain small programs together to do bigger things.
+Sometimes it happened unexpectedly through casual conversation.
+Rob was a supervisor at my first programming job.
+One night during dinner after work he showed me the power of Unix command line programs—specifically, how to chain small programs together to do bigger things.
 On that project, what Rob showed me let me very quickly code a library of small tools that I could reuse rather than developing everything from scratch.

 That one piece of advice dramatically increased my productivity, which got me my first promotion to a software team leader.

-Sometimes it’s more about considering a new philosophy rather than learning a practical skill.
-I still remember my coworker’s comment about getting things right the first time.
+Sometimes it’s more about considering a new philosophy than learning a practical skill.
+I still remember q coworker’s comment about getting things right the first time.
 I used to be fast but sloppy, and he made me reconsider my work when he told me:

 “Mike, no one will remember how fast you did it, just how well you did it.”